 For the Executive Director, an Employee who has completed their probationary period shall receive a minimum of one Career Development Increment (CDI) as per Article 30.4 of the WLUFA Collective Agreement for Full-time Faculty and Professional Librarians, 2017-2020, per year for the first 5 years of employment with WLUFA, in addition to any other negotiated increases.

-All Employees shall get the same annual scale adjustment as Full-Time Faculty in the Wilfrid Laurier University Faculty Association Collective Agreement, plus any negotiated offsets.
+All Employees shall receive an annual scale adjustment of 2.3%, effective July 1 of each year of this agreement.

 The above Article is tentatively agreed to by the Parties.